Guidelines for Authors

 2. Manuscript Preparation and Submission

 Authors are requested to prepare the manuscript at par with the Author Guidelines.
 An article with clear descriptions and quality figures shows the author(s)’ determination in publishing an high quality article.
 Generally, the manuscripts submitted to Aufau Periodicals have no page restrictions, though, 4 or 5 pages for Letters, 5-10 for full length research articles and 10–30 pages for Review articles are ideal for publication.
 All the manuscripts must be submitted in the form of ‘.doc’ (using Microsoft word) only.
 Other forms of the manuscripts will not be accepted for submission.
 Use standard fonts, e.g.Times New Roman, single column with single line space for all sections of the manuscript, unless otherwise mentioned.
-The authors can directly submit the manuscripts to the Editor-in-Chief of the desired journal via firstname.lastname@example.org.
+The authors should submit their manuscripts only via Online Submission System.

 2.1 Title Page